 St Martin, Anguilla and St Barths Crewed Yacht Itinerary

-St Martin Yacht Crewed Yacht Itinerary with Anguilla and St Barths
+St Martin Yacht Crewed Motor Yacht Charter Itinerary with Anguilla and St Barths

 The Leeward Islands are cooled by year-round trade winds, with average temperatures of 80°F (26 °C).
 These islands offer the best cruising grounds, wonderful beaches and many shore side activities where you can dine out or dance the night away.
 St Martin is perfect for a sailing vacation with short distance sailing to stunning beauty spots such as Pinel Island, Tintamarre Island, Anguilla or St Barts.